timewave-computer/recursive-sp1-verifier/README.md

 error related to precompiles.
 I assume the reason for this is that the recursive circuit hasn't been tested / updated since 4.x.

-A fix is on the way, in the meantime this command will lock the dependency:
+A fix is on the way, in the meantime this command will lock the dependency (when using release tag 4.1.7):

 ```shell
 $ cargo update substrate-bn-succinct --precise 0.6.0-v4.1.4
 ```

+Update: For now I solved this with a custom checkout branch, we will set it to the next stable release soon e.g. 4.1.8.
+The bugfix was merged into the dev branch already, so it will be included in > 4.1.7.

 >[!NOTE]
 > We want to migrate to 4.x asap because it offers major performance benefits